 The problem with NyQuil while pregnant is that, while some formulations are okay, others contain an ingredient that has been linked to a higher rate of birth differences.

-Cold and flu remedies like NyQuil generally contain four or five different ingredients:
+Cold and flu remedies like NyQuil or Theraflu generally contain four or five different ingredients:

 - Alcohol: First off, a lot of NyQuil syrups contain alcohol, which doesn’t mix well with pregnancy at any stage.

 - Acetaminophen: On the other hand, this one is about as safe as you get during pregnancy.